Engin-Boot/pong-stage-aruna09/Stage0/Game-State.md

 ## Acceptance Criteria

+### Scenario: the game state is visible to the user

+  Given: the app is open in game state

+  When: the game-state page is visible to the users

+  Then: display two bars at both ends AND a ball in the middle

-### Scenario: when the user clicks on the "Play Game" button
+### Scenario: the game state is not visible to the user

-  Given: the app is open in idle state
+  Given: the app is open in game state

-  When: user clicks on the "Play Game" button

-  Then: Set score of both players to zero
-  Redirect to "Game page"
+  When: the game-state page is not visible to the users

+  Then: Display "Loading Game Page"